Stafford Cripps: Joining the Labour Party

 Cripps was an early advocate of a united front against the rising threat of fascism and he opposed an appeasement policy towards Nazi Germany.
-In 1936 he was the moving force behind a Unity Campaign, involving the Socialist League, the Independent Labour Party and the Communist Party of Great Britain, designed to forge electoral unity against the right.
+In 1936, he was the moving force behind a Unity Campaign, involving the Socialist League, the Independent Labour Party and the Communist Party of Great Britain, designed to forge electoral unity against the right.
 Opposed by the Labour leadership, the Unity Campaign failed in its intentions.
 Rather than face expulsion from Labour, Cripps dissolved the Socialist League in 1937.
 Tribune, set up as the campaign's newspaper by Cripps and George Strauss, survived.
-In early 1939, however, Cripps was expelled from the Labour Party for his advocacy of a Popular Front with the Communist Party, the Independent Labour Party, the Liberal Party and anti-appeasement Conservatives.
+In early 1939, however, Cripps was expelled from the Labour Party for his advocacy of a Popular Front with the Communist Party, the Independent Labour Party, the Liberal Party, and anti-appeasement Conservatives.

+In 1938, Cripps visited Jamaica to investigate violence which took place during mass strikes.
+During one of the political meetings he spoke at, the audience included the future pioneer of black civil rights in Britain, Billy Strachan, who had been taken by his father to hear Cripps speak.
+During this same meeting, the People's National Party was formed.

 Second World War

 When Winston Churchill formed his wartime coalition government in 1940 he appointed Cripps Ambassador to the Soviet Union in the view that Cripps, who had Marxist sympathies, could negotiate with Joseph Stalin who had a nonaggression pact with Nazi Germany through the Molotov–Ribbentrop Pact.
 When Hitler attacked the Soviet Union in June 1941, Cripps became a key figure in forging an alliance between the western powers and the Soviet Union.

 In 1942, Cripps returned to Britain and made a broadcast about the Soviet war effort.
 The popular response was phenomenal, and Cripps rapidly became one of the most popular politicians in the country, despite having no party backing.
 He was appointed a member of the War Cabinet, with the jobs of Lord Privy Seal and Leader of the House of Commons, and was considered for a short period after his return from Moscow as a rival to Churchill in his hold on the country.